eosnetworkfoundation/devhub/frontend/README.md

 # generate static project
 $ yarn generate
 ```

-For detailed explanation on how things work, check out the [nuxtJS documentation](https://nuxtjs.org).

 ## Special Directories
 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.